 2) Different Kinds of Music to Suit Everyone

 The LGMF is synonymous with classical music and orchestral works, but the range of music the festival covers encompasses much more, including new and experimental works.

-For instance, the August 16th event, Sounds of Our Time, explores both classical and modern music.
-This is an innovative series of concerts that dives into the connections between popular music of our time and contemporary classical music.
-Or, check out Limitless on August 20th, which features nontraditional instruments and visual elements.
-And then there's Piano Mania on August 18th, where you can see piano music performed with zero hands all the way up to eight!
+For instance, one unique event, Sounds of Our Time, explores both classical and modern music.
+This innovative concert dives into the connections between popular music of our time and contemporary classical music.
+Or, check out the Late Night Concert, which is an impromptu jam session.
+And then there's Piano Mania, where you can see piano music performed with two hands all the way up to eight!

 3) Events Go Beyond Music

-On August 19th the festival teams up with Adirondack Winery at the Lake George Club for LGMF Uncorked.
-This is an opera performance coupled with wine tastings, gourmet cheese samplings, and a full buffet and dinner.
+The festival teams up with Adirondack Winery at the Lake George Club for LGMF Uncorked.
+This is a performance coupled with wine tastings, gourmet cheese samplings, and a full buffet and dinner.
 The Lake George Club is an elegant clubhouse set on the shore of the lake that hosts weddings and other special events.
 It's the perfect place to enjoy a wine tasting with fabulous music.